Bolajoko34/ghana-financial-inclusion-2017-2024/README.md

 Examined deposit trends from 2017 to 2023 and borrowing patterns from selected years between 2017 and 2024.

 * Regional Assessment
-Compared mobile money usage and inclusion indicators across regions to identify underserved areas.
+Compared mobile money usage and inclusion indicators across regions to identify underserved areas and divided the region in to north and south

 # Excel
-* Fix messy multi row headers and renamed column headers
+* Fix messy multi row headers and renamed column headers.
 * Fill in missing values in Education and transactional column using fowardfills.
-* Standardized column names and remove special characters
+* Standardized column names and remove special characters.
+* Deleted all duplicate rows where the 2022 variables for November and December were recorded as 0.

 # SQL (MySQL)
 * Created relational database from multiple data sources.